Corporate Governance Failures: The Role of Institutional Investors in the Global Financial Crisis

 University of Pennsylvania Press

 Hawley, James P.; Kamath, Shyam J.; and Williams, Andrew T., "Corporate Governance Failures: The Role of Institutional Investors in the Global Financial Crisis" (2011).
-Faculty-Authored Books.
+Faculty Bookshelf.
 60.